A closed-form, analytical approximation for apparent surface charge and electric field of molecules: Theory and Results

-From Figure \ref{fig:DipoleTest}, our approximation matches the exact solution quite well over the interval of interest, with the expected slightly worse performance near point charges.
-Over the entire interval, an RMSD of $0.00124$ and $0.00117$ kcal/mol/\AA$^2$ was achieved between our ASC approximation and the EPB reference, on the geometries described in panels (a) and (b), respectively (Figure \ref{fig:DipoleTest}).
+From Figure \ref{fig:DipoleTest}, our approximation matches the essentially exact Kirkwood solution, the truncation of equation \ref{eq:KirkwoodInfiniteNormalDerivative}, quite well on the two-charge test distribution, with only a slight, and expected, drop in accuracy closest to the point charges.
+For $\theta \in [0, \pi]$, an RMSD of $0.00124 e/$\AA$^2$ and $0.00117 e/$\AA$^2$ was achieved between our ASC approximation and the EPB reference, on the geometries described in panels (a) and (b) of Figure \ref{fig:DipoleTest}, respectively.